shhyang/shhyang.github.io/index.md

 {% if site.contacts.research %}
 - Vice Director of the Smart City, Transportation and Logistics Lab,   [{{ site.contacts.research.affiliation }}]({{ site.contacts.research.web }}) (SRIBD){% endif %}{% endif %}

+Read more about me in the [bio page][bio_page]

 # Research

-My research interest is *information*, which I think is something fundamental in the universe.
+My research interest is about *information*, which I think is something fundamental in nature.
 Some topics of particular focus in recent years:
 * **Network coding**, **coding theory**, **information theory**
 * **Wireless networks** (including WiFi, 5G and beyond), **underwater acoustic networks**
 * **Distributed storage and computation**
 * **V2X autonomous driving**
-* **Quantum information**

-See more in the [Research Page][research_page].
+See more in the [research page][research_page].

 # Hiring